-Here you will find pdf versions of Weekly Power Points/Notes/Recordings/Seminar Complete Module Outline: Module guide MECS3003 for 2017 to 2018
+Here you will find pdf versions of Weekly Power Points/Notes/Recordings/Seminar Complete Module Outline Link: Module guide MECS2032 for 2019 to 2020

 - Notes: Gender and new media NOTES

 - Seminar Tasks: Gender and new media

 - Reading Link: Mitra, B.M. and Golz, P. (2016) Exploring Intrinsic Gender Identity Using Second Life.
 Journal for Virtual World’s Research.
 Vol. 9(2), pp. 1-17 (Useful information in the conclusion).

 - Reading Link: Barker, C. and Jane, E. A. (2016) Cultural Studies, Theory and Practice.
 London, Sage (pp.394-397).